tonybaloney/plumbery-contrib/fittings/messaging/letschat/README.md

-# Let's Chat server (based on Node JS and MongoDB)
+# Let's Chat server

 Let's Chat is a persistent messaging application that runs on Node.js and MongoDB.
 It's designed to be easily deployable and fits well with small, intimate teams.

+![Lets Chat](lets-chat.png)

 It's free (MIT licensed) and ships with killer features such as LDAP/Kerberos authentication, a REST-like API and XMPP support.

-![Lets Chat](lets-chat.png)

 In this use case we demonstrate how to create a ready-to-use Let's Chat server on a single node.